buddhist-uni/buddhist-uni.github.io/_tags/cambodian.md

 shifting Cambodian Buddhism towards Thai-style Theravāda, which it still resembles today.

-During the Khmer Rouge (1975–1979), Buddhism in Cambodia was almost entirely destroyed, but today it is slowly growing back thanks to its international seeds and deep roots.
+During the Khmer Rouge (1975–1979), Buddhism in Cambodia was almost entirely destroyed, but today it is slowly growing back thanks to its deep roots and distant seeds.